 1 Ocean Road, Bridgehampton, NY 11976

-Almond has settled into the charming building at the corner of Ocean Road, to which it moved last year, and its following has grown.
+Almond has settled into the charming building at the corner of Ocean Road, and its following has grown.
 Jason Weiner is the co-owner and executive chef with partners Eric Lemonides and Antonio Rappazzo.
-The wine list is mainly French, to match a menu that includes escargots, red wine-braised short ribs, and steak frites, but dishes are far from routine.
+The wine list is mainly French, to match a menu that includes escargots, house smoked bluefish, and steak frites, but dishes are far from routine.
 Macaroni and cheese?
 It comes with proscuitto and truffles.
 There’s a “plat du jour” daily and a specal Meatless Monday.
 Almond also has a New York branch, on East 22nd Street.

 2044 Montauk Highway (Bridgehampton Commons), Bridgehampton, NY 11932